4ndrelim/data-structures-and-algorithms/src/main/java/algorithms/orthogonalRangeSearching/oneDim/README.md

 Say we want to find all the nodes between 10 and 50 i.e. query(10, 50).
 We would want to:
 1. Find split node: highest node where search includes both left & right subtrees => we want to make use of the range tree property to perform binary search to find our split node.
 See findSplit(root, low, high) in code.
 2. Left traversal & right traversal
+- Left traversal covers the range within [low, splitNode]
+- Right traversal covers the range within (splitNode, high]

 ![1DORSQuery](../../../../../../docs/assets/images/1DORSQuery.jpeg)
 Image Source: Lecture Slides